 A co-pay is an out-of-pocket amount you must pay for veterinary services that are otherwise covered by insurance.

-Just be aware: Adjusting things like deductibles and co-pays may sound like a great way to make your plan cheaper.
-But anytime you make changes to your up-front costs, you also run the risk of reducing your reimbursements, paying too much out-of-pocket, or both.
+Just be aware: Adjusting deductibles and co-pays may sound like a great way to make your plan cheaper.
+But anytime you change your up-front costs, you risk reducing your reimbursements, paying too much out-of-pocket, or both.

 Right here.
 We make signing up for a ManyPets policy as easy as snuggling with your pet.

-If you're ready to get started now, follow the button on the top right corner of your screen to get your price.
+If you're ready to get started now, click here to get your price.
 We promise it’ll only take a minute.